Skip to Content

 1. Pomeranian Hair Knots and Pomeranian Matted Undercoat

-Pomeranian hair knots that form in his hair.
-Matted undercoat consists of thicker knots of weaved hair that’s very close to a Pom's skin.
-These problems can occur and grow rapidly; they can be hard to remove unless you cut off some of his fur, and the process can cause your Pomeranian pain when his hairs get pulled in and his skin is pinched.
-You need to create a regular routine whereby you brush his coat to stop these issues from happening and, while you brush, check for small mats and tangles.
+Pomeranian hair knots form in his hair.
+A matted undercoat consists of thicker knots of weaved hair close to a Pom’s skin.
+These problems can occur and grow rapidly; they can be hard to remove unless you cut off some of his fur, and the process can cause your Pomeranian pain when his hair gets pulled in and his skin is pinched.
+It would be best if you created a routine whereby you brush his coat to stop these issues from happening and, while you brush, check for small mats and tangles.

 2. Body Oil Is Distributed

 A dog’s natural body oil seeps out of his pores and can quickly build up.
-When you brush his coat, that helps to distribute the oil more evenly.
-It dissipates the smell that can exist when oil just sits there on his skin.
+Brushing his coat helps distribute the oil more evenly.
+It dissipates the smell that can exist when oil sits there on his skin.
 It also gives his fur that healthy shine.

-Pomeranians shed their hair all the time but there are usually two main seasonal sheds and most of the loose hair falls out from his undercoat.
-If you don’t pull out dead hairs, they can stop the circulation of air, attract accumulated body oil (which will make him smell bad) and they’ll twist with live hairs and cause mats to grow.
+Pomeranians always shed their hair, but there are usually two main seasonal sheds, and most of the loose hair falls out from his undercoat.
+If you don’t pull out dead hairs, they can stop air circulation, attract accumulated body oil (which will make him smell bad), twist with live hairs, and cause mats to grow.

 4. Improved Health for Skin and Coat